Originally published 5 January 2022, last updated 29 October 2022

-At this week’s CES event Asus have announced their new ROG Swift PG27AQN esports gaming monitor.
-This is a 27″ screen with a 2560 x 1440 resolution, but with a whopping 360Hz refresh rate.
-This is the first time we’ve seen 360Hz on any monitor with more than 1080p resolution and the PG27AQN also provides a range of new technology innovations according to the press release.
+Back in January at the CES 2022 event Asus announced their new ROG Swift PG27AQN eSports gaming monitor.
+Its’ a 27″ screen with a 2560 x 1440 resolution, but with a whopping 360Hz refresh rate.
+This is the first time we’ve seen 360Hz on any monitor with more than 1080p resolution and the PG27AQN also provides a range of new technology innovations according to the press release then, and more recently in October 2022.
+We also have an update on the specs, pricing and availability now which has been updated below.

 The first 1440p 360Hz monitor